beaugunderson/projects/README.md

 Try `p remind`, `p git-status`, `p git-unpushed`, and `p not-git` for examples of the time savings and management functionality I'm trying to enable.

+Note that the color scheme currently assumes a dark background; if you find it hard to read try `DISABLE_COLOR=true` in your environment (a revamp of all colors is coming in the next version).

 ### Shell completion

 For autocompletion you can redirect `projects --completion` to a file in